Note

 24-inch iMac with Retina 4.5K Display (Standard Build)

-The 24-inch iMac with Retina 4.5K Display is IT’s most popular Staff & Faculty Computer Refresh desktop computer.
+The 24-inch iMac M4 with Retina 4.5K Display is IT’s most popular Staff & Faculty Computer Refresh desktop computer.
 This model is great if you are looking for a powerful all-in-one machine with plenty of screen real estate.

-processor: | Apple M4 Chip 10-core CPU | |
+| Processor: | Apple M4 chip with 10‑core CPU | |

-ram: | 16 GB | |
+| RAM: | 24 GB Unified RAM | |

-graphics: | Apple M4 Chip 10-core GPU | |
+| Graphics: | Apple M4 Chip 10-core GPU | |

-storage: | 256 GB Solid State Hard Drive | |
+| Storage: | 256 GB Solid State Hard Drive | |

-computer refresh: | Can be covered completely by Staff & Faculty Computer Refresh funds. | |
+| Computer Refresh: | Not completely covered by Staff & Faculty Computer Refresh funds. | |

-Number of External Displays Supported | 1 |
+| External Displays Supported: | 2 |

 If you plan to plug an additional display into the iMac, please confirm that you have the correct input or adapter available.
 If you’re unsure what you may need, we’ll happily make a recommendation.